austinv11/ERC-Pipeline/README.md

 * time_corrected: If True, instead of standard Spearman's test, run Spearman's partial correlations controlling for time.
 * id2name: A dictionary that if passed, will be used to convert protein ids to readable names in outputs.
 * cores: Number of cores to use for calculations.
+* prepare: If True, calculate intermediate files and then stop.

 Include previously run ERCs (assuming you ran the pipeline in directory: `old/erc_dir`):
 ```python